baines/morpheus/readme.md

 * Kicking / banning
 * Giving unique nicks to users from other homeservers
+	* Sort of done, via 4-digit suffix, but not ideal.
 * TLS support on the IRC socket via mbedTLS
+	* It may be worth leaving this to something external like stunnel.
+* Considerations for large servers like matrix.org, i.e. not flooding the nick list with inactive names.
+	* Although presence seems broken on matrix.org...
 * Other stuff, see TODO.txt

 # Other caveats?